hsirsulw/airgapped-microshift-deployment-centos/README.md

-# Airgapped MicroShift Deployment with bootc Embedded Containers
+# Airgapped MicroShift Deployment Workshop

-This repository provides a hands-on workshop and tooling for building offline-ready MicroShift systems using bootc (Bootable Container) images.
+This workshop demonstrates building offline-ready MicroShift systems using bootc embedded containers.
 By embedding MicroShift community edition and required container images directly into the OS image during build time, systems can start up fully functional without any network access or external registry pulls.

-## Overview
+## Workshop Overview

 Running Kubernetes workloads in disconnected, remote, or bandwidth-restricted environments is challenging—especially when cluster components and application images must be pulled before anything can start.
 MicroShift, a lightweight upstream-friendly Kubernetes distribution, is ideal for edge deployments but still depends on pulling images from a registry on first boot.

-This project demonstrates a community-driven approach using bootc embedded containers to build offline-ready Linux OS images.
+This workshop demonstrates a community-driven approach using bootc embedded containers to build offline-ready Linux OS images.
 Participants will learn how to:

 - Understand how bootc enables immutable and reproducible Linux OS images
 - Embed MicroShift community edition containers and app images inside the OS during build time